 A computer can carry out operations that you request at amazing speeds.
 The trick is learning how to instruct the machine to do your bidding.
-However, that is the easy part of the trick.
-Learning a programming language (in this case, Java) by which you can instruct the machine is only a side-effect of this course.
-The more difficult part of the trick, and the one on which the course will focus, is determining which operations you want the machine to perform.
+Learning a programming language (in this case, Java) that allows you to direct the machine is necessary and interesting, but it is not the focus of this course.
+The true focus, and the greater challenge, is determining which operations you want the machine to perform.
+Learning a language in which to express these operations is merely a side-effect of this course, albeit a useful one.

 Given a particular problem that you want to solve, you first need to devise a solution.
 Then, you need to devise a sequence of operations that will carry out that solution-that is, an algorithm.
-Only then can you express that algorithm in some programming language, thus credating a computer program.
+Only then can you express that algorithm in some programming language, thus creating a program.
 In this course, we will tackle increasingly difficult problems for which we can create programmable solutions.
-Although this course will only introduce you to programming and algorithmic problem solving, by its end you will have seen and used all of the basic building blocks necessary to devise and express the solution to any computational problem.
+Although we will only introduce you to programming and algorithmic problem solving, by its end you will have seen and used all of the basic building blocks necessary to devise and express the solution to any computational problem.